 Online bachelor's degree programs in elementary education may require in-person field experiences and an internship, however they are available fully online.
 The field experiences allow students to gain teaching experience in an elementary classroom, while the internship involves working full-time alongside a licensed teacher.
 These programs typically prepare students for state-approved licensure or certification, often by graduation.
-In some states, teachers are required to earn a master's degree after earning certification.
+In some states, teachers are required to earn a master's degree following certification.